On World Mental Health Day, and everyday, we’re here for you.

 Balance studying with other activities

-Participate in societies and clubs, follow your passions and keep up your hobbies.
+Participate in clubs, follow your passions and keep up your hobbies.
 You need a break from your studies.

 Accept who you are